-Thus, for our example case, we would require at least 3100 counts h^{-1} to successfully reconstruct both rates at 24-hresolution.
-The current count rate of 2100 counts h^{-1} calls for aggregation times of at least 36 h.
-Merely distinguishing the rates R{1r} and R{2r} is possible with the given count rate at 1-h-aggregation time.
+Thus, for our example case, we would require at least 3100 counts h-1 to successfully reconstruct both rates at 24-h-405 resolution.
+The current count rate of 2100 counts h-1 calls for aggregation times of at least 36 h.
+Merely distinguishing the rates $R{1r}$ and $R{2r}$ is possible with the given count rate at 1-h-aggregation time.